natl/molecular-docs/docs/examples/parameter-study.markdown

 ```
 /control/execute cylinders.mac
 ```
-For such visualization, large amount of RAM is needed.
+For such visualization, a large amount of RAM is needed.
 For example using cylinders DNA geometries, to visualize 200 cylinders, ~2.5 Gb are needed.
 For 2000 cylinders, ~11 Gb are needed.

 ## Reference
 1. Computational modelling of low-energy electron-induced DNA damage by early physical and chemical events, Nikjoo et al.,Int.
 J. Rad.
 Bio., 1997, 71, 467.